All of these are excellent reasons to build a fence and, therefore, buy fence panels.

 There are limitations on how high your fence can be.
 If you are unsure, have a quick read of our blog: How tall can my fence be?

 Traditional fencing includes Overlap, Picket and Closeboard.
 It is used for creating strong, practical garden boundaries – particularly with 6x6 fence panels for privacy and security.

 Decorative fencing not only creates a boundary but offers an attractive frame for your garden.
 Beautiful backdrops for your flower beds and garden features, decorative fence panels include interesting constructions such as slatted, hit & miss and lattice fencing.

 The names of the types of fencing are related to how they are constructed.
 Let’s take a closer look.

-There are four main types of traditional fence construction: Overlap, Featheredge, Picket and Closeboard.
+There are three main types of traditional fence construction: Overlap, Closeboard and Picket.

 There are four main types of decorative fence construction: Tongue & Groove, Hit & Miss, Slatted and Lattice fencing.

 Hit and Miss Fencing

 Dome Top Fencing